 8. Should be ok without Socializing

-If you need someone to be able to help you with your problems or need someone to discuss, you can have a tough time as a freelancer.
+If you need someone to be able to help you with your problems or need someone to have a sip of coffee in the middle of work or want to discuss aspects of work, you can have a tough time as a freelancer.

-If you are a social person, it can be tough to be an individual freelancer.
+It is tough to be an individual freelancer.

-10. Self Motivation
+9. Self Motivation

-11. Humongous Patience
+10. Humongous Patience

 Freelancer needs to be patience in every aspect of freelancing.

 Have the patience to let the client decide on the best possible resource for getting their work done.
 You have to make sure you have enough patience to wait out for them to make the decision.

 The client may not be technically sound to be able to understand all that you may say, and his questions may look too basic for you.
 It is when you have to wear the hat of clients to be able to explain to them in their terms without losing your calmness and patience.

 As an employee, you are always surrounded by people who know your terminology.
 When it comes to clients, you have to explain to them like kids.

 As a developer, for me, many things are understood.